suabochica/understanding-typescript/notes/04-ts-and-es6.md

 Let and Const
 -------------
 1. The difference between `var` and `let` is the scope of the variable
-2. `const` just allow assing the variabe once
+2. `const` just allow assign the variable once

 Block Scope
 -----------